-The Emerson Hospital Center for Weight Loss not only is respected for its work helping patients reclaim their health; it’s also at the forefront of surgical weight loss research.
+The Emerson Hospital Center for Weight Loss is respected not only for its work helping patients reclaim their health, it is also at the forefront of surgical weight loss research.

 - The impact of lap-band size on weight loss and whether gender matters